metrixware-echoes-tech/puppet-gitolite/README.md

 Tells Puppet whether the `LOCAL_CODE` setting of `.gitolite.rc` file is enabled.
 Valid options: boolean.
 Default value: false

 The value of `LOCAL_CODE` is $ENV{HOME}/local.
 This option is only available for Gitolite 3.
-For more details, see : http://gitolite.com/gitolite/non-core.html#localcode
+For more details, see: http://gitolite.com/gitolite/non-core/index.html#using-the-gitolite-admin-repo-to-manage-non-core-code

 ##### `git_config_keys`

 This setting of `.gitolite.rc` file allows the repo admin to define acceptable gitconfig keys.
 Valid options: string.
 Default value: empty
-For more details, see : http://gitolite.com/gitolite/rc.html#specific-variables
+For more details, see: http://gitolite.com/gitolite/rc/index.html#specific-variables

 ##### `group_name`